nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 {Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have _Java 11_ or above installed.
+The link to _Java 11_ installer is [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of `Mod Happy` from [here](http://link.to/duke).
+3. Copy the jar file into an empty folder.
+4. Open a terminal on your laptop, and go to the working directory where the file is saved.
+5. Run the command  `java -jar tp.jar` to start the program.
+6. You can now enter different commands.

 ## Features